-The latitude of the trio’s first performance venue in Rhode Island, as well as where cellist Luigi Piovano makes his home in Rome, Italy, are both Latitude 41.
+The latitude of the trio’s first performance venue in Rhode Island, and also where cellist Luigi Piovano makes his home in Rome, Italy, are both Latitude 41.

 Livia Sohn performs widely on the international stage as concerto soloist, recitalist, and festival guest in Europe, North America, South America, Asia, Africa, and New Zealand.
 This past season saw Livia performing such wide-ranging concertos as Paganini and Bruch to Britten and Rorem, with orchestras in North Amercia as well as in China and Italy.
 Highlights from this season sees Livia playing Dvorak and Barber Concertos in Los Angeles and Budapest, as well as recitals in Tokyo and New York.
 In 2007, a concerto called “Jiyeh”, by Israeli-American composer Jonathan Berger, was written for and premiered by Livia.
 In 2011 “Jiyeh” will be released on CD together with the Britten Violin Concerto.
 Livia gave her first public performance at age eight.
 In 1989, at the age of 12, she won First Prize in the Yehudi Menuhin International Violin Competition.
 She attended the Juilliard Pre-College Division from the age of seven, at which time she began her studies with Dorothy DeLay and Hyo Kang.
 She continued under their tutelage at the Juilliard School, where she also studied chamber music with the legendary Felix Galamir.
 Livia plays on a J. B. Guadagnini violin crafted in 1770 and a Samuel Zygmuntowicz made in 2006.
 She has been on faculty at the Music Department of Stanford University in California since 2005.